 Add plain yogurt for extra richness, or tahini sauce, or tzatziki.

-The eggplant will have a creamy custard like consistency.
+The eggplant will have a creamy custard-like consistency – luscious and delicious!

 Zaatar Roasted Eggplant